Varicose Veins Laser Treatment, EVLT

 Questions about the Cost of EVLT or the Procedure?

-Call 818-832-4500 for any queries regarding the cost of Endovenous Laser Treatment for varicose veins, insurance coverage, additional information, or scheduling a consultation session with Dr. Dishakjian, the phlebologist of the Center.
+Call 818-832-4500 for any queries regarding the cost of Endovenous Laser Treatment for varicose veins, insurance coverage, additional information, or scheduling a consultation session with Dr. Dishakjian, the phlebologist of the vein clinic.
 Endovenous Laser Treatment is covered by most PPO insurance plans and Medicare when the treatment is medically necessary.
 Consultations with the doctor are free with the purchase of any service.
-We charge a nominal refundable consultation fee for the first office visit only.
-This fee is fully credited towards a subsequently purchased service.
-Note that Consultation does not include the charge for venous Duplex Ultrasound test, when indicated.
+We charge a nominal fee for the first office visit only.
+This fee is fully credited towards the cost of a subsequently purchased service.
+Note that Consultation does not include the charge for a venous Duplex Ultrasound test when indicated.
 However, most of the fee for the ultrasound test is reimbursed to you with a follow-up endovenous treatment procedure.

-Click vein treatment options to read about other treatments available at the Center.
+Click vein treatment in Los Angeles to read about other treatments available at the Center.